byui-cse/cse251-course/week07/prepare.md

 ## Asynchronous vs Synchronous Programming

-In programming, synchronous operations block instructions until the task is completed, while asynchronous operations can execute without blocking other operations.
+In programming, synchronous operations block instructions until the task is completed, while asynchronous operations can execute without blocking.
 Asynchronous operations are generally completed by firing an event or by calling a provided callback function.

 **Asynchronous != Parallelism**

-It's important to understand that asynchronous program is not parallelism.
-It's concurrency.
+It's important to understand that asynchronous program is not parallelism, It's concurrency.

 ### Coding examples using Process pools